About Moon Cabaret

 A trained mime artist and clown, Osito played in the Mexican ska band 'Los de Abajo' for more than 12 years.
-He is currently studying for a Master’s degree at the Utrecht Conservatory of Music.
+He received a Master’s degree at the Utrecht Conservatory of Music.
 Osito has performed at festivals including Lowlands (NL), Sziget (HN), Glastonbury (UK) and more.

 Multi-instrumentalist and women's rights activist